DIAL YOUR COFFEE

 If coffee tastes weak → reduce yield slightly.

-Once grind and ratio are correct, you can fine-tune extraction with temperature.
+Once grind and ratio are right

-Light roast tasting sour → increase temperature slightly.
+Light roast tasting sour

-Dark roast tasting bitter → reduce temperature slightly.
+Dark roast tasting bitter

 Pressure and flow profiles allow you to change how extraction happens, not just how much extraction occurs.